TheWizardTower/haskell-search/README.md

 Note also that each term has to be nested in parens.
 Pretend you're in a strange variant of lisp and you'll be fine.

-## Why don't my readline shortcuts (Ctrl-p, Ctrl-n, Ctrl-b, Ctrl-f, others) work?

-Because I haven't set up a readline library yet.
-My apologies I did say this was a toy project, right?
-Fear not, it's on the to-do list.

 ## Help, how I get out?

 Just enter an empty command.
-Ctrl-D will also work (eof), but it'll spit out an error.
+Ctrl-D will also work (eof).